Rod Laver (band)

-Rod Laver (stylized .rod laver) was a Christian rapcore group that originated from Los Angeles.
-Their sound was similar to Korn, Limp Bizkit, or Kid Rock, but as the personnel lineup changed the group wavered from a rock-grounded sound to hip hop, and then back again.
+Rod Laver (stylized .rod laver) was a Christian rap rock group that originated from Los Angeles.
+As the personnel lineup changed, the group wavered from a rock-grounded sound to hip hop, and then back again.

 Their name has no spiritual meaning, but was derived from an incident in which the bass player was wearing Rod Laver-branded shoes from Adidas.